jon-harper/qt-image-resizer/README.md

 # qt-image-resizer

 This is a simple application I wrote around 2013.
-It is updated to use Qt5 and C++17 where applicable and shows good use of `QObject::moveToThread` and queued signals and slots.
-It uses ImageMagick's Lanczos3 implementation and contains a number of widgets that may be useful to other implementers.
+It is updated to use Qt5 and C++17.
+Threading properly the QObject model, `QObject::moveToThread`, and queued signals and slots.
+It relies on ImageMagick's Lanczos3 implementation and contains a number of widgets that may be useful to other implementers.